Erin Hoare: Netball career

 Beginning her career with the Melbourne Vixens in 2013, Hoare was primarily a bench player, earning two ANZ Championship caps during her time at the club.
 In 2014, Hoare with the Melbourne Vixens won the ANZ Championship premiership.

 At the end of the 2014 ANZ Championship season, it was announced that Hoare would be leaving the Melbourne Vixens to join the NSW Swifts for the 2015 ANZ Championship season.
-Hoare joins Caitlin Thwaites, Susan Pratley and Stephanie Wood as the shooters for the NSW Swifts.
-At 194 cm, Hoare is the tallest of the NSW Swifts shooters and one of the tallest players in the ANZ Championship.
+Hoare joined Caitlin Thwaites, Susan Pratley and Stephanie Wood as the shooters for the NSW Swifts.
+At 194 cm, Hoare was the tallest of the NSW Swifts shooters and one of the tallest players in the ANZ Championship.